-More specifically, our functional data consist of quantile functions, which are inherently increasing functions.
-Our main focus is on identifying and quantifying the effects of covariates on CGM quantiles.
-The problem is also related to the one described by \citep{goldsmith2012,10.1093/biostatistics/kxp058}, though their emphasis was on longitudinal scalar-on-function rather than function-on-scalar regression.
-To the best of our knowledge, this is the first use of this methods in the context of CGM data for clinical diabetes trials using distributional representations of long-term CGM time series.
+Our functional data consist of quantile functions, which are inherently increasing functions.
+The main focus of the paper is identifying and quantifying the effects of covariates on CGM quantiles.
+The problem is related to the one described by \citep{goldsmith2012,10.1093/biostatistics/kxp058}, though their emphasis was on longitudinal scalar-on-function rather than function-on-scalar regression.
+To the best of our knowledge, this is the first use of these methods in the context of CGM data for clinical diabetes trials using distributional representations of long-term CGM time series.

-To introduce models for such data, we first introduce some notation.
-Denote by $Q_{ij}(p)$, $p\in [0,1]$, the random quantile function for individual $i=1,\ldots, n$ during period $j=1,\ldots, J_i$.
-For notation simplicity we assume that $J_i= J$ for all $i=1,\cdots, n$, though methods can account for a different number of observations per study participant.
-Consider the following multilevel functional model for $Q_{ij}(\cdot)$ \cite{di2009multilevel}

-In this model $\mu(p)$ is the global mean, $\mu(p)+\nu_{j}(p)$ is the mean during time period $j$, $U_{i}(p)$ is the subject-specific deviation from the measure-specific mean function, and $W_{ij}(p)$ is the residual subject- and period-specific deviation from the subject-specific mean.
-Here $\mu(p)$ and $\nu_{j}(p)$ are treated as fixed functions, while $U_i\left(t\right)$ and $W_{ij}(p)$ are mutually uncorrelated zero mean random functions.

-In the original publication \cite{di2009multilevel} the focus was on estimating the structure of the random processes $Z_i(p)$ and $W_{ij}(p)$, which was done using the eigen-decomposition of within and between-subjects variability.
-A much faster implementation of this model was recently proposed by \cite{cui2022} and is accompanied by the function {\ttfamily mfpca.face} in the {\ttfamily refund} package \cite{refund}.
-Here we are interested in the association between the quantile functions $Q_{ij}(p)$ and scalar covariates, while accounting for the complex longitudinal functional structure.
-In the next section we describe these models.